econoalchemist/COLDCARD-BlackBox/02_BlackBox.md

  <img src="assets/BB61.jpg">
 </p>

 With that, everything is ready to be connected and powered on.
+If you are looking for additional information on the startup procedure best practices, check the [Upstream Data Startup Guide](https://econoalchemist.github.io/UpstreamData-Startup/).